Cimpress-MCP/vagrant-orchestrate/README.md

 ### Tracking Deployment metadata

 Vagrant Orchestrate has support for integrating with [deployment-tracker](https://github.com/Cimpress-MCP/deployment-tracker), which can collect and record metadata about deployments, including summary records, metrics, and logs.
+This is great if you're in a distributed deployment environment, but need a central store for operational or compliance reasons.

+Add the following configuration option to your Vagrantfile

     config.orchestrate.tracker_host = "deploymenttracker.mydomain.com"